bcorporaal/the-manual/hosting-guidelines.md

 ## Workshops
 Organizing a small workshop related to the topic is a nice addition too.
 It makes for a more dynamic evening and allows the attendees to apply what they just learned.
 Just keep it simple and don't expect the results to be too serious.
-Also keep in mind what to do with the result.
-Having each team present them will take a long time.
+Also keep in mind what to do with the results.
+Having each team present their concepts will take a long time.
 On the other hand not presenting them can also be a bit of a let down.
 So you need to find a balance between the two.

 ## Attendees